LilyLikesYou/public-docs/guides/loading-configs.md

 ## What is a Config?

 A config is a set of predefined rules and filters that determine what items TPM will buy and how it will handle them.
-Configs are created by experienced flippers and optimized for specific strategies.
+Configs are created by experienced flippers and optimized for the most profitable strategies.

 ## Types of Configs